 It was built in 1824 as a tribute to the 4th Earl of Hopetoun and it’s pretty much impossible to miss as it’s 30 metres tall.
 From the top, you’ll see Berwick Law (listed below) and across the Firth of Forth you’ll see Fife – at least on a clear day.

 The hulking mass of Berwick Law dominates the southern aspect of the attractive coastal town of North Berwick.
 This cone-shaped hill is a remnant of a long-extinct volcano and it’s one of the best places to go in East Lothian to appreciate how scenic the county is.

-Getting there isn’t difficult as The Law impossible to miss once you reach the town and there’s a good-size car park at the foot of the hill so you won’t have to worry about finding a space.
+Getting there isn’t difficult as the hill is impossible to miss once you reach the town, and there’s a good-sized car park at the foot of the hill so you won’t have to worry about finding a space.

 At 187 metres, Berwick Law offers a moderately steep climb but it’s nothing that will bother most people, though be aware much of the track to the top is grass and bare soil which turns into a bit of a muddy mess after a rainfall.